Right to an Interpreter in UAE

 • Request an interpreter immediately if you do not speak Arabic — do this at the very first interaction with police or prosecutors.

-• If the interpreter's translation seems wrong, say so on the record and ask for a different interpreter.
+• If the interpreter's translation seems wrong or incomplete, say so on the record and ask for a different interpreter.

-• Do not sign any Arabic-language document without having it fully translated for you.
+• Do not sign any Arabic-language document without having it fully translated for you — this includes police statements, bail documents, and prosecution forms.

-• Your lawyer can also help verify the quality of the interpretation.
+• Your lawyer can also help verify the quality of the interpretation and ensure nothing is being misrepresented.

 What should you NOT do?

-• Do not rely on a friend or family member as your interpreter in legal settings — they are not certified and their translation may not be accepted by the court.
+• Do not rely on a friend or family member as your interpreter in legal settings — they are not certified and their translation will not be accepted by the court.

-• Do not rush through documents — take time to ensure every document is properly translated.
+• Do not rush through documents — take time to ensure every document is properly translated before you sign.

 You came here to know your rights — help someone else know theirs.